arvene241/portfolio/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `src/app.js`.
 The page auto-updates as you edit the file.

+## Contributing

+Here's how you can contribute:

+- [Open an issue](https://github.com/arvene241/portfolio/issues) if you believe you've encountered a bug.
+- Make a [pull request](https://github.com/arvene241/portfolio/pulls) to add new features/improvements/fix bugs.

 ## Authors

 - [Mike Arvene Lantin](https://arvene.vercel.app/)

 ## License